 After School Clubs are available to all pupils should they choose to opt into them.
 Sessions are run by either teachers or external agencies.
 Pupils should indicate their interest in clubs available when they are organised throughout the year.
-Some examples of clubs run during this session are basketball, singing, dancing and All Sports.
+Some examples of clubs run during this session are netball, singing, dancing and mosaic club and football.
 Please look for information on these clubs in newsletters or letters distributed during the school year.